This post was last updated on 3/13/2023

 Fish Spatula.
-The only spatula you need for all your spatching needs: From flipping burgers on the grill and gently loosening things that are being browned in a stainless or copper pan, to flipping pancakes, making the perfect omelet or loosening up something stuck to the grill, the Fish Spatula is the only one you really need.
+Literally, The only spatula you need for all your spatching needs: From flipping burgers on the grill and gently loosening things that are being browned in a stainless or copper pan, to flipping pancakes, making the perfect omelet or loosening up something stuck to the grill, the Fish Spatula is the only one you really need.
 It’s super thin so it’s easy to shimmy underneath even the most delicate of foods, it’s super wide so stuff won’t fall off of it, and its slotted to help things drain.
 (Keep in mind that anything that’s really stuck to your cooking surface, it isn’t ready to be flipped.
 It’ll loosen up when it’s good and ready, providing you charged your pan properly).
 Really, it’s the only spatula you need and you can’t NOT have it in your arsenal.

 Wire Whisk.
 One medium sized wire whisk should serve all your whisking needs.